-- 40. This action is brought by Plaintiff, for himself and on behalf of all others similarly situated, as a class action pursuant to Fed.
-R. Civ.
-P. 23(a), (b)(2), and (b)(3). - 41.
-Plaintiff seeks to represent a class defined as follows: All persons who, in the State of New York, purchased a Visa Vanilla card that had its funds drained prior to use by the consumer or its intended recipient. - 42.
-Excluded from this Class are Defendants and their officers, directors and employees, and anyone who purchased Visa Vanilla cards for the purpose of resale. - 43.
-Numerosity.
+53. Plaintiff also seeks to represent a subclass of all persons who, in the State of New York, purchased a Visa Vanilla card that had its funds drained prior to use by the consumer or its intended recipient under N.Y.
+Gen. Bus.
+Law §349 (the "New York Subclass").11

+54. Excluded from this Class are Defendants, their officers, directors and employees, and anyone who purchased Visa Vanilla cards for the purpose of resale.

+55. Numerosity.
 The members of the class are so numerous and dispersed that it would be impracticable to join them individually.
 At all relevant times, there were thousands of consumers who had Visa Vanilla gift cards that had been "drained."
 While Plaintiff does not know the exact number of members of the Class at this time, Plaintiff believes there are, at minimum, thousands of members of the Class.
 Defendants' records contain sufficient information to determine the exact number of persons in the Class.

+11 All further references herein to the Class, unless otherwise noted, shall refer collectively to the Nationwide Class and the New York Subclass.

-- 44. Commonality.
+56. Commonality.
 Common questions of law and fact exist as to all members of the Class and predominate over any questions affecting solely individual members of the Class.
-Among the questions of law and fact common to Class are: - a.
-Whether Defendants omitted material facts concerning the security of the packaging in which Visa Vanilla cards are sold; - b.
-Whether Defendant's wrongful conduct caused Plaintiff and the Class members' damages; - c.
-The amount of damages suffered by Plaintiff and Class members; and - d.
-Whether the Plaintiff and Class members are entitled to a reasonable award of attorneys' fees, interest and costs of suit and punitive damages. - 45.
-Typicality.
-Plaintiff's claims are typical of the claims of the members of the Class he represents because they all purchased Visa Vanilla cards with the same defective and misleading packaging. - 46.
-Adequacy of Representation.
+Among the questions of law and fact common to Class are:

+a.
+Whether Defendants omitted material facts concerning the security of the packaging in which Visa Vanilla cards are sold;

+b.
+Whether Defendants' wrongful conduct caused Plaintiff and the Class members' damages;

+c.
+The amount of damages suffered by Plaintiff and Class members; and d.
+Whether the Plaintiff and Class members are entitled to a reasonable award of attorneys' fees, interest and costs of suit and punitive damages.

+57. Typicality.
+Plaintiff's claims are typical of the claims of the members of the Class he represents because they all purchased Visa Vanilla cards with the same defective and misleading packaging.

+58. Adequacy of Representation.
 Plaintiff will adequately represent and protect the interests of the Class and has no interests that conflict with or are antagonistic to the interests of Class members.
 Plaintiff has retained attorneys who are experienced and capable of prosecuting class actions and complex litigation.
-Plaintiff's attorneys will actively conduct and be responsible for prosecuting this litigation, and have adequate resources, experience and commitment to litigate this matter. - 47.
-Superiority.
+Plaintiff's attorneys will actively conduct and be responsible for prosecuting this litigation, and have adequate resources, experience and commitment to litigate this matter.

+59. Superiority.
 A class action is superior to any other method available for the fair and efficient adjudication of this controversy because it would be impractical and unduly burdensome for each of the individual Class members to bring a separate action.
 Moreover, individual litigation has the potential to result in inconsistent or contradictory judgments.
 A class action in this case presents fewer management problems and provides the benefits of a single adjudication, economies of scale, and comprehensive supervision by a single court.

-- 48. Class certification is appropriate under Federal Rule of Civil Procedure 23(b)(2) because Defendants have acted on grounds that apply generally to the Class, so that the final equitable relief that Plaintiff seeks here is appropriate with respect to the Class as a whole. - 49.
-Class certification is appropriate under Federal Rule of Civil Procedure 23(b)(3) because the common questions of law and fact enumerated above predominate over questions affecting only individual members of the Class, and a class action is the superior method for fair and efficient adjudication of the controversy.
-The likelihood that individual members of the Class will prosecute separate actions is remote due to the limited damages per Class member and the time, expense, and risk associated with such litigation. - 50.
-Class certification is also appropriate because there is a readily identifiable class on whose behalf this action can be prosecuted.
-Class members are readily ascertainable from Defendants' records.
-A notice of pendency or resolution of this class action can be provided to Class members by direct mail, email, publication notice, or other similar means.
+60. Class certification is appropriate under Federal Rule of Civil Procedure 23(b)(3) because the common questions of law and fact enumerated above predominate over questions affecting only individual members of the Classes, and a class action is the superior method for fair and efficient adjudication of the controversy.
+The likelihood that individual members of the Class will prosecute separate actions is remote due to the limited damages per Class member and the time, expense, and risk associated with such litigation.